Knowledge Management for International Non-Profit

 The Challenge:

 This large international not-for-profit organization had a problem; in an effort to manage and disseminate knowledge and information across its global infrastructure it had deployed an intranet solution and encouraged stakeholders to post and identify best practices, processes, and documents on the site.
 All stakeholders could post and share, but there was no version control, centralized management or vetting, and approval structure in place.
 As a result, a few years and a few reorganizations later the intranet was no longer serving its designed purpose.
 There was a large volume of very good, helpful and accurate information, but there was also older versions of documents and multiple answers to the same questions.
 In fact, the system was in such bad shape that it was seldom employed by its intended population and actually created more problems and questions for the contact center than it answered.
 The contact center often simply passed the question on to someone else in the organization as they had no confidence in the quality of information on the intranet knowledge site.
-Addressing this challenge and constructing a knowledgebase was one of the central recommendations included in the Taylor Reach Strategic Assessment of the organization’s contact center infrastructure.
+Addressing this challenge and constructing a knowledge base was one of the central recommendations included in our Strategic Assessment of the organization’s contact center infrastructure.

 The Process: